BoomStarcuc/GeneSegNet/README.md

 1. Download the demo datasets at [GoogleDrive](https://drive.google.com/drive/folders/1rF6U5fSq8D-UpZW-iUy4DG16dyxAzvK7?usp=share_link) and unzip them to your project directory.
 2. Download GeneSegNet pre-trained model at [GoogleDrive](https://drive.google.com/drive/folders/1hzavxQ_zkH6At0vkCzskyg7hlRnKDEC3?usp=sharing), and put it into your project directory.

-If you want to run the algorithm on your data, please see  **Training** part.

 ## Data preprocess
 <h3 id="input-1">Input</h3>